JokingPhantom/tp2notes/README.md

 # tp2notes
-This blueprint should be helpful for pushing to high level infs before unlocking forge.
+This build should be helpful for pushing to high level infs before unlocking forge.
 Not suitable for getting to the first infinity.
+Suitable for game version 0.8.4

 # Version 5.2 R15 Inf Push Preforge